Search

 The ideal tank size for Corydoras catfish is at least 20 gallons.
 The fish tank should have a sandy substrate and plenty of hideouts, such as rocks, plants, and driftwood.
 With proper care, Corydoras catfish can live for 5-10 years.

-Here are some tips for keeping Corydoras catfish healthy:
+Here are some tips for keeping betta with Cory catfish healthy:

-- Avoid keeping them with large, aggressive fish.
+• Avoid keeping Cory fish with betta with large, aggressive fish.

 With proper care, Corydoras catfish can make a great addition to any community aquarium.